-On July 1, 2020, we issued a convertible promissory note to Agenus (the Note).
-The Note had a principal balance of \$36.1 million at December 31, 2020.
+On April 1, 2019, we issued a convertible promissory note to Agenus (the Note).
 The Note is convertible upon a qualified financing, sale by us of our equity securities resulting in aggregate proceeds to us of at least \$50.0 million, or upon a change of control, provided that a qualified financing does not constitute a change of control.
 In accordance with the terms of the Note, interest is computed on the basis of a 360-day year at 8% and shall accrue and not be payable until converted or paid.
-In February 2021, the Note was canceled and we entered into a new convertible promissory note to increase the amount of borrowing to up to \$50.0 million and extend the maturity to July 1, 2022.
+In July 2020, the Note was canceled and we entered into a new convertible promissory note (the July Note) to increase the amount of borrowing to up to \$35.0 million and extend the maturity to July 1, 2021.
+In February 2021, the July Note was canceled and we entered into a new convertible promissory note (the New Note) to increase the amount of borrowing to up to \$35.0 million and extend the maturity to July 1, 2021.
+In February 2021, the July Note was canceled and we entered into a new convertible promissory note (the New Note) to increase the amount of borrowing to up to \$50.0 million and extend the maturity to July 1, 2022.
+The New Note had a principal balance of \$ million at June 30, 2021.